-To be fair, the panel has slashed salaries in the last few years.
-In the last seven years, the governor's annual pay has dropped from $212,179 to $165,288 and starting salaries for members of the Legislature went from $116,208 to $90,526 in that period.
+To be fair, the panel has slashed salaries in the past few years.
+In the past seven years, the governor's annual pay has dropped from $212,179 to $165,288 and starting salaries for members of the Legislature went from $116,208 to $90,526 in that period.
 State legislators are also eligible for roughly $30,000 in annual payments for living expenses.

 With that said, according to the National Conference of State Legislatures, California still has the highest-paid state lawmakers in the country with compensation that dwarfs second-place New York, which pays $79,500.